-Bachelor of Science Entry-Level Track
+BSN Entry-Level Track

 The entry-level track is a traditional baccalaureate program in nursing.
 The degree requires 128 credit hours of study.
 Graduates will be prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
 After passing this examination, they will be eligible to start a career as a professional registered nurse.